PygmalionAI/blog/src/content/posts/introducing_metharme2/index.md

     - Almost a quarter of our dataset contains processed posts from various different roleplay forums which are both SFW and NSFW in nature.

 - **Stories**
-    - Data scraped from a certain stories website, mostly NSFW in nature.
+    - Data scraped from a certain stories website, mostly NSFW.

 - [**PIPPA**](https://huggingface.co/datasets/PygmalionAI/PIPPA)
     - User-submitted Character.AI logs.
 We limit the entries in PIPPA to take only any logs which were submitted before the release of Pygmalion-6B so that our data does not get overwhelmed and to have the same logs that Pygmalion-6B (which is considered by the community to have the most "soul") was trained on.